krateoplatformops/oasgen-provider/docs/cheatsheet.md

 Also note that any modification to the request or response schemas made by the API provider will require you to update the OAS accordingly, as the provider will generate the CRDs and controllers based on the OAS.
 Also consider removing the RestDefinition and recreating it with the updated OAS to ensure that the provider generates the correct CRDs and controllers (this is not necessary if you do not make changes to the request body or path parameters, as `oasgen-provider` won't need to update the generated CRD).

 ### Supported authentication methods

-- **Bearer Token**: Use `securitySchemes` in the OAS to define a bearer token scheme.
-This is common for APIs that require a token for authentication.
+Use `securitySchemes` in the OAS to define the authentication method used by the API.
+The following authentication methods are supported:

+- **Bearer Token**

 ```diff
 openapi: 3.0.3
 servers: